 Kinship care refers to situations when a relative or non-relative has taken over the full-time care, nurturing and protection of a child.
 The definition for kinship caregivers also goes beyond the scope of blood relatives and may include an adult who has a legal adoptive relationship, a familiar relationship or a bond with the child and/or family.
-Click here to download a Guide to Kinship Care.
+Download A Guide to Kinship Care.

 Are you caring for a kin child?

-For additional advice and tools for kinship care, visit Grandparents.com or review the Ohio Resource Guide for Relatives Caring for Children.
+For additional advice and tools for kinship care, review the Ohio Resource Guide for Relatives Caring for Children.
 Click here to download the Ohio Guardianship Guide.

 FCCS Kinship Services

 Open Case Services

 The Kinship program is designed to provide a one-stop-shop for support services to kinship families, while a case is open with FCCS.
 The goal is to ensure teamwork and communication between kinship families and the agency.
 Services include:

 - Educational orientation about FCCS and support services

 - Limited material assistance (to those who qualify)